LadyChristina/ladychristina.github.io/_pages/about.md

 Read more about my [publications](/publications), [talks](/talks), [teaching experience](/teaching),
 or view my [full CV](/files/cv.pdf).
-You can also reach me at <mailto:christina.ovezik@ed.ac.uk>.
+You can reach me at <mailto:christina.ovezik@ed.ac.uk>.